-Because Stage Rallying involves higher speeds on more tricky roads you will need MSA-compliant safety items such as a helmet, fireproof overalls and Frontal Head Restraint device.
+Because Stage Rallying involves higher speeds on more tricky roads you will need Motorsport UK compliant safety items such as a helmet, fireproof overalls and Frontal Head Restraint device.
 As a co-driver a stopwatch, clipboard, pens, highlighters, pencils, rubber and sharpener are useful.

 Remember that it is the competitor's responsibility to ensure that their vehicle and equipment comply with both the Motorsport UK's General Regulations (detailed in the Motorsport UK Competitors' and Officials' Yearbook) and the Supplementary Regulations (SRs) of the event or championship.

 If you have any questions about vehicles or equipment you can speak to a member of the Motorsport UK Technical Department by calling 01753 765 000.